Get started by searching below:

 Nursing home wrongful death cases are caused by the failure of a care facility to protect a resident from harm.
 This could be through negligence, nursing home abuse, or assault by another resident.

-A nursing home wrongful death could be caused if a facility:
+A nursing home wrongful death may happen if a facility:

 A notable example of nursing home wrongful death occurred when 12 residents died from heat exposure after a hurricane destroyed a facility’s air conditioning.

 This tragedy happened even though a hospital was only 100 yards away.
-Prosecutors charged four nursing home employees with manslaughter.
+Prosecutors charged four nursing home staff members with manslaughter.

 Cases of nursing home neglect leading to death continue to make headlines.
-Therefore, families should know how to take action to put an end to the suffering, such as connecting with a law firm to pursue justice and compensation.
+So it’s up to families to take action toward ending needless suffering.

 Get a free case review right now to find out if you can file a nursing home wrongful death lawsuit.